 In this article, you have learned about the basics of Attribution Modeling, the default Attribution Models offered by Google Analytics.
 You also learned the methods to set up or change Attribution Models in Google Analytics.
 There was also a description of the method to create a custom Attribution Model in Google Analytics.

 Integrating and analyzing data from a huge set of diverse sources can be challenging, this is where Hevo comes into the picture.
-Hevo Data, a No-code Data Pipeline helps you transfer data from a source of your choice in a fully-automated and secure manner without having to write the code repeatedly.
+Hevo Data, a No-code Data Pipeline helps you transfer data from free sources like Google Analytics or a source of your choice in a fully automated and secure manner without having to write the code repeatedly.
 Hevo with its strong integration with 100+ sources & BI tools, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.